saiyam1814/DevOpsRoadmap2022/Abinash-Pradhan/README.md

 - completed chapter 4 of the introduction to the linux course by Linux Foundation
 - Reached upto defer in golang series by Hitesh choudhury vidno 24
 - Here is the repo(https://github.com/abinash134/golangrepo)

+#### 06-jan-2022

+- started chapter 5 introduction to the linux course by Linux Foundation
+- completed intraction with files in golang series by Hitesh choudhury vidno 24
+- Here is the repo(https://github.com/abinash134/golangrepo)